 Dr de Kauwe completed a Bachelor of Science and Bachelor of Dental Surgery at the University of Western Australia.
 He also holds a Post Graduate Diploma in Applied Finance, majoring in Corporate Finance, and is an ASIC compliant (RG146) Securities Advisor.
 Dr de Kauwe is a Director of Otsana Capital, a corporate advisory firm, and has extensive experience in corporate restructuring and recapitalisations, mergers and acquisitions, IPO/RTO and capital markets.
 Dr de Kauwe’s corporate experience, coupled with his extensive technology, science and bio-medical background gives him an integral understanding in the evaluation and execution of projects and assets over a diverse range of sectors....

-Mr Ntoumenopoulos holds a Bachelor of Commerce from the University of Western Australia and is an ASX Level 1 Accredited Derivatives Advisor.
-Mr Ntoumenopoulos has worked in financial markets for the past 12 years, focusing on Capital Raisings, Portfolio Management and Corporate Advisory.
+Mr Chris Ntoumenopoulos is Managing Director at Twenty 1 Corporate, a boutique corporate advisory firm.
+He has worked in financial markets for the past 12 years, focusing on Capital Raisings, Portfolio Management and Corporate Advisory.
 Mr Ntoumenopoulos has advised and funded numerous ASX companies from early stage venture capital, through to IPO.
-He is an executive director of various private companies which span across finance, technology and medical sectors.
+He is also a director of various private and public companies which span across finance, technology and medical sectors.